2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-defensive-programing.markdown

     /* Create an appointment */
 }

-Here, the code will only make the appointment if the input date is correct, not too early or too late.
+Here, the code will only make the appointment if the the given date is correct, not too early or too late.

 •	Nulls